 A 2001 study in the Lancet studied 6,272 Swedish men over three decades and found that men who didn’t eat fish had a two- to three-fold higher risk of prostate cancer than those who ate moderate or high amounts.

 A meta-analysis published in the 2010 American Journal of Clinical Nutrition found no protective effect on the incidence of prostate cancer among those who eat fish, but showed a 63 percent reduction in mortality from prostate cancer.

 So what’s the bottom line?
 This research doesn’t change my mind about omega-3s.
 Your body needs omega-3s for healthy blood pressure, arterial functioning, circulation, eye health, mental processing and more.
 In fact, omega-3s are called an “essential fatty acid” because your body requires them, but can’t manufacture them—you need to get them from food or supplements.
 Natural sources of omega-3s include fish, leafy greens, and some seed oils.
 Taking supplements is just as good, but it is important to be a conscientious consumer when buying supplements.
-The best omega-3 supplements are pure and contaminant-free, come from a sustainable source, and are high in DHA.
-Algae and calamari oil benefits from naturally high DHA levels, which are the best form of omega-3 for supporting a healthy body and mind.
+The best omega-3 supplements are pure and contaminant free, come from a sustainable source, and are high in DHA.
+Algae and calamari oil benefits come from naturally high levels of DHA omega-3s, which are the best form of omega-3 for supporting a healthy body and mind.